 Components can be reentered into the basis using the "swap", "add", "activity", and "fugacity" commands.
+You can also use the "remove" command to remove solid solutions configured in a run (but not those set in the thermo dataset):

 You can also use the "remove" command to remove boundary fluids and simulation intervals from the run configuration.